 This conversation between two science fiction writers — PJ Manney and David Brin — and Science of the Noosphere’s David Sloan Wilson, is the last in the series of conversations we’ve posted here.
 What does science fiction have to do with our quest to understand the modern scientific research that undergirds Teilhard de Chardin’s vision of a layer of human thought that envelops the earth?

-While that global layer of thought is forming around and within us, it remains a work-in-progress, it is still, in many ways, struggling to take shape.
-Though planetary-scale cooperation and connectivity is evolving through such things as trade and communication, there is still plenty of conflict as well.
+While that global layer of thought is forming around and within us, it remains a work-in-progress.
+It is still in many ways struggling to take shape.
+Though planetary-scale cooperation and connectivity is evolving through such things as trade and communication, there remains plenty of conflict as well.
 Thus the vision expressed by Teilhard in The Phases and Future of the Noosphere remains aspirational at this point: